 •Quit smoking, if you smoke.

 •Eat lots of fruits, vegetables, and foods with a lot of fiber.
 Avoid foods that have a lot of sugar.

 •Walk or do some form of physically activity on most days of the week.

 ●Medicines – The medicines to treat heart disease are very important.
 Some medicines lower your risk of heart attacks and can help you live longer.
 But you must take them every day, as directed.
 Medicines your doctor might prescribe include:

 •Aspirin or other medicines that help prevent blood clots

 People who have chest pain caused by coronary heart disease (called "angina") can also get medicines to relive their pain.
 These medicines might include "nitrates," "beta blockers," and others.

 Some people with coronary heart disease can also have:

-●A stent procedure – During this procedure, the doctor puts a thin plastic tube with a balloon at the end of it into the blocked artery, and uses a tiny balloon to open the blockage.
+●A stent procedure – During this procedure, the doctor puts a thin plastic tube into the blocked artery, and uses a tiny balloon to open the blockage.
 Then the doctor leaves a tiny mesh tube called a "stent" inside the artery to hold it open.